-These modern dining room ideas are sleek, streamlined and perfect for contemporary homes, be sure to keep it sleek and streamlined.
+For modern dining room ideas that are perfect for contemporary homes, be sure to keep it sleek and streamlined.

 Our key contemporary dining room ideas and design rules will guide you whatever your space – from a separate dining room to an eating zone in an open-plan area.

 Modern dining room ideas need not be so slick they're cold – you can use color, pattern and beautiful furniture and accessories to add character and interest.
 We asked the experts for their tips and put together a selection of our favourite rooms.